jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Supreme Entity | The Absolute Entity in active form in order to gain reality and be perceived Tao | the dharma in active flowing form
-Thought | A physicalized version of a metaphysical Idea, as a result of thinking
+Thought | A physicalized version of a metaphysical Idea, as a result of thinking Vice | A specific feeling that is adharmic
+Virtue | A specific feeling that is dharmic

 <!-- natural flow of the evolution or mechanics of a discrete identity -->